A Podcast Dedicated to the Art and Science of the Counseling Profession

 Megan Speciale – Sex Series

-Dr. Megan Speciale is an Assistant Professor in the Counseling Program at Palo Alto University in Palo Alto, CA. Megan has worked as a professional counselor and advocate in a variety of community settings, focusing primarily on sexuality health and wellness and lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual (LGBTQQIA) children, adolescents, adults, and their families.
-Her research includes feminist and queer perspectives of counseling and counselor education, sexuality counseling and education, issues related to LGBTQQIA populations, and community-based and participatory action research.
+Dr. Megan Speciale is an Assistant Professor in the Counseling Program at Palo Alto University in Palo Alto, CA. Megan has worked as a professional counselor and advocate in a variety of community settings, focusing primarily on sexuality health and wellness.
+Specifically, Speciale’s works with lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual (LGBTQQIA) children, adolescents, adults, and their families.
+Consequently, her research includes feminist and queer perspectives of the counseling profession and counselor education, sexuality counseling and education, issues related to LGBTQQIA populations, and community-based and participatory action research.
 Megan is currently a National Certified Counselor (NCC) and a Licensed Mental Health Counselor (LMHC) in New Mexico.